AasthaAgrawa/Data-Analyst-Portfolio/Sales_Data_Analysis/README.md

 Allows me to demonstrate full‑stack data work: from raw CSV → database → SQL analysis → business‑oriented insights.

 The project aims to answer questions such as: Which stores or store types generate most revenue?
-How do sales evolve month‑to‑month?
+How do sales evolve over time?
 Does holiday/weekend/seasonality impact sales?
 Which departments consistently perform well?

 # Data Structure Overview